mautic/user-documentation/docs/plugins/zoho_crm.rst

 |

-5. Select the correct data centre based on the URL of your Zoho CRM instance, and click the button to authorize the Plugin to access your instance.
-You will see a popup window which prompts you to log into Zoho and to authorize access - select Accept.
+1. Select the correct data centre based on the URL of your Zoho CRM instance, and click the button to authorize the Plugin to access your instance.
+A popup window prompts you to log into Zoho and to authorize access - select Accept.

 .. image:: images/zoho-confirmation.png
   :alt: Screenshot of Mautic Zoho Integration Plugin